MrSwitch/hello.js/README.md

 ```

 ### 3. Create the signin buttons
 Just add onclick events to call hello( network ).login().
-Style your buttons as you like, i've used [zocial css](http://zocial.smcllns.com), but there are many other icon sets and fonts
+Style your buttons as you like, I've used [zocial css](http://zocial.smcllns.com), but there are many other icon sets and fonts

 ```html
 <button onclick="hello( 'windows' ).login()">windows</button>